High-order operators

 [eqn]

-In Easyspin, matrix representations of the extended Stevens operators are provided by the function stev and are used by the simulation functions eigfields, resfields and pepper.
+In EasySpin, matrix representations of the extended Stevens operators are provided by the function stev and can be used in most simulation functions.

 Relation to conventional parameters